 -

+Hey, we get it.
+We don’t expect you to abandon your wish for weight loss after a quick scroll through our website or chat with our care team.
 If you are at all open to exploring a weight-neutral approach to your health, even if your personal goal of weight loss doesn’t change, then we are confident we can still be a great fit for you.
 In fact, we love having these conversations and welcome you to discuss weight concerns with your dietitian.
 Your dietitian’s recommendations will simply be centered on health and quality-of-life outcomes, rather than weight.

 If you are only looking for weight loss completely independent from health, then we may not be the best dietitians for you.
 This would only be the case if you are uninterested in any approach where weight loss is not the focus of your work.